Pyropyga minuta: Life Cycle

 Beetles such as P. minuta go through four life stages: egg, larva, pupa, and adult.
 Although the adults don't have lanterns and therefore do not flash, the larvae of P. minuta are bioluminescent, like all fireflies.
 Larvae are believed to be subterranean, living under the soil.

 Behavior

 P. minuta is a non-flashing firefly, active during the day rather than at night, and they are seen most often in June and July, although they have been found as early as April and as late as September.
 It is thought that these fireflies locate a mate using pheromones, unlike flashing fireflies, which locate a mate through flash signals at night.

 Habitat

 Adults are seen during the day in gardens, yards, open woodlands, fencerows, and open areas, often on leaves or on flowers.

 Range

 P. minuta lives in the southern United States, as far west as New Mexico and as far north as Kansas and North Carolina.
 They are also found in Mexico and as far south as Guatemala and Honduras.
+It is often confused in the northern and western parts of its range with other similar Pyropyga species, namely P. decipiens and P. nigricans respectively, though it is more common in the south than either.